Overview of the Cranial Nerves

 Cranial nerve disorders can also cause various kinds of facial or head pain.

-When doctors suspect a cranial nerve disorder, they ask the person detailed questions about the symptoms and test the function of a cranial nerve by asking the person to do simple tasks, such as to follow a moving target with the eyes.
+When doctors suspect a cranial nerve disorder, they ask the person detailed questions about the symptoms and test the function of the cranial nerve by asking the person to do simple tasks, such as to follow a moving target with the eyes.

 Testing Cranial Nerves